Originally published: Jan 10, 2012

 Adam and Josh discussed a few more questions in this podcast.
 Listen to the remaining questions at or read the transcript.

 Josh's virtual seminar on Designing Tapworthy Mobile Apps (which you can view a recording of) was so well received, we asked him to do another one.
-This Thursday, January 12, 2012, Josh is presenting Button Are a Hack, The New Rules of Designing for Touch.
-Learn more about this seminar.
+Check out Josh's virtual seminar, Buttons Are a Hack, The New Rules of Designing for Touch.

 Do you create content that is different for your mobile sites?
 What about apps?
 Share your thoughts with us on the Brainsparks blog.